asamant/Modern-Computer-Architecture-Lab/Lab2/README.md

 It runs a series of regex matches over the files "area.txt", "performance.txt", and "energy.txt" and stores the extracted numbers in an Excel sheet (which is generated in the same directory as the aforementioned files).
 The .py file must be present in the same directory (/results) and has been tested with Python2.7

-- Needs pip to be installed
+- Needs pip installed
 - Needs xlsxwriter to create the Excel file

 The Excel files are created in each of the /results directories when the .py file is run, and hence there is an Excel file per simulation.
-The numbers will have to be manually copied from the sheet and merged through Excel for comparison.
+The numbers will have to be manually copied from the sheets and merged through Excel for comparison.